Souvik-0612/Bridge/system_notes.md

 - 1NT-3!c-?
 Unassinged.
 Possible use as a game forcing Puppet hand with a 3cM, looking for a 5-3 fit in a major with opener.
 ### 2NT opening
+We use Stayman and transfers as usual, including texas.

 With 3 card minors,  bid 3!c puppet Stayman (GF)

   - 3!d denies 5 card major (has one 4cM)
       - 3NT (no 4cM)
       - 3!s/3!h (4c oM)